beatrizmartinsc/incident-response-handlers-journal/Active-Directory/thm-active-directory-basics.md

 This lab introduces the core concepts and administrative tasks involved in managing a Windows Active Directory (AD) environment.
 Working as a simulated IT administrator for the fictional company **THM Inc.**, I performed hands-on tasks including reorganising Organisational Units (OUs), managing user accounts, delegating administrative control, configuring Group Policy Objects (GPOs), and exploring authentication protocols used in Windows domains.

 Active Directory is foundational knowledge for both IT support and cybersecurity roles.
-Understanding how AD is structured — and how it can be misconfigured — is directly relevant to SOC analysis, where AD-related attacks such as privilege escalation, pass-the-hash, and Kerberoasting are commonly encountered.
+Understanding how AD is structured, and how it can be misconfigured, is directly relevant to SOC analysis, where AD-related attacks such as privilege escalation, pass-the-hash, and Kerberoasting are commonly encountered.

 ---